jayarajporoor/verticalthings/README.md

 The output code can be compiled using any C/C++ cross-compiler such as arm gcc.
 Since the generated code is arduino-compatible the Arduino IDE or its commandline tool can be used to build and load the code onto a device.

+# Notes

+The file compiler/src/vtparams contains the list of modules that are included in the compilation passes.